boyugou/boyugou.github.io/index.md

 I'm broadly interested in **Language Agents** and **Foundation Models** (Vison/LLM/MLLM).

-Currently, I'm working on autonomous GUI agents (web/mobile/desktop).
+Currently, I'm primarily working on **[autonomous GUI agents](https://github.com/boyugou/GUI-Agents-Paper-List)**.
 If you share any similar interests, or are interested in a research internship, feel free to email me or reach out on LinkedIn to discuss ideas and potential collaborations.